AliceO2Group/analysis-framework/framework.md

 }
 ```

-the above will be called once per collision found in the time frame, and `tracks` will allow you to iterate on all the tracks associated to the given collision.
+The above will be called once per collision found in the time frame, and `tracks` will allow you to iterate on all the tracks associated to the given collision.

 Alternatively, you might not require to have all the tracks at once and you could do with: